bertciccone/CarND-Traffic-Sign-Classifier-Project/writeup_traffic_signs_BC.md

 Here are five German traffic signs that I found on the web:

-[image6]: ./my-signs/speed60kmh.png "Maximum Speed 60 km/h"
+[image6]: ./my-signs/speed60kmh.png "3: Speed limit 60 km/h"
+This sign contains a number, which should be the hardest feature to classify, given that there is no complete training of numbers in the data set.

-[image7]: ./my-signs/stop.png "Stop"
+[image7]: ./my-signs/stop.png "14: Stop"
+This sign has a unique hexagon shape and the word "Stop", which should make it more easily classifiable.
+However, I think the hexagon shape may be interpreted as a circle as well.

-[image4]: ./my-signs/curveleft.png "Dangerous Left Curve"
+[image4]: ./my-signs/curveleft.png "19: Dangerous curve to the left"
+This sign contains a left arrow shape, which is similar to several other signs with various configurations of arrows.

-[image5]: ./my-signs/nopassing.png "No Passing"
+[image5]: ./my-signs/nopassing.png "9: No passing"
+This sign has two rather small images of cars which could be confused with circles, such as in the "Traffic signals" sign.

-[image8]: ./my-signs/yield.png "Yield"
+[image8]: ./my-signs/yield.png "13: Yield"

-The third image (Dangerous Left Curve) might be especially difficult to classify because of its similarity to other triangular-shaped signs that include various shapes of arrows.
+This is a simple and clear triangle which I would imagin should be easy to classify, given that all the other signs have additional features within the overall shape.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).